![]() |

 Higher insulation R-values, higher U-value windows, and sealing your home against air leakage will help keep the heat where you want it.
 A comfort system's main purpose is to slow heat transfer, yet still save you money at the meters.

-When you are interviewing hvac contractors, you will hear phrases such as total cooling capacity, sensible and latent capacity, btu, and tonnage.
-The Air Conditioning Contractors of America (ACCA) have a consumer area on their site which explains these terms very well.
-They also have a Quality HVAC Installation checklist which is worth it's weight in gold!
-Let's quickly go over these.
+Let's quickly go over a few of these terms.
 Total cooling capacity is actually the sum of two factors, sensible cooling capacity and latent cooling capacity.
 Sensible cooling capacity is the air conditioner's ability to remove heat and lower temperature.
 Latent cooling capacity is the unit's ability to remove humidity from inside.
 This moisture, as it passes through the indoor evaporator coil, is collected and discarded through the condensate drain.
 The drier the climate, the less important latent capacity is.
 British thermal unit (btu) is the amount of energy it takes to heat 1 pound of water from 60*F to 61*F. AC tonnage is the amount of power needed to melt one short ton of ice in 24 hours.
 1 ton of cooling equals 12,000 btu.
 Most residential air conditioners do not exceed 5 tons of cooling.
 Air flow per ton is 400 cfm (cubic feet per minute).
 It is good practice to design a duct system for 400-500 cfm delivery on both the supply side and the return side.
+Infiltration can be a major factor adding to heat gain or heat loss in your home.
+Infiltration is the amount of outside air which sneaks into a home.
+Sources of infiltration can be fireplaces, seals around doors, cracks around windows, or even outside air purposely induced into your home for ventilation.
+Some time spent sealing well around these areas can be time well spent, and can have a noticeable impact on the performance of your air conditioner or furnace.
+While we are on the subject of infiltration, new homes being built nowadays are much tighter construction.
+It is a good idea to have some type of mechanical ventilation to bring in fresh outside air and dispell stale air to the outside.

 See our Indoor Air Quality page.